sarahmish/M2AD/README.md

 # M2AD
 Unsupervised Anomaly Detection for Heterogeneous Multivariate Time Series Data from Multiple Systems.

+This is a code repository for the papar "M2AD: Detecting Anomalies in Heterogeneous Multivariate Time Series from Multiple Systems" that will appear in AISTATS 2025.

 ## Quickstart
-It is recommended to create a new environment using python 3.8, 3.9, 3.10, or 3.11 to install the package.
+It is recommended to create a new environment using python 3.10 or 3.11 to install the package.

 ```
 pip install -r requirements.txt